tannyo/dialog.js/README.md

-# jQuery plugin to create modal dialogs and forms.
+# jQuery plugin to create modal dialogs.

 I needed to create modal dialogs and forms such as alert, confirm, contact us, and login.
 I didn't want to use Bootstrap's built in dialogs.